OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 Learn moreTop of page Enterprise online servicesEnterprise online services

-To provide the Enterprise Online Services, Microsoft collects Customer Data, Administrator Data, Payment Data, and Support Data.
+To provide the Enterprise Online Services, Microsoft uses data you provide (including Customer Data, Personal Data, Administrator Data, Payment Data, and Support Data) and data Microsoft collects or generates associated with your use of the Enterprise Online Services.
+We process data as described in the Online Services Terms (OST) and the Microsoft Trust Center.

-We use Customer Data, Support Data, and Personal Data as described in the OST and the Microsoft Trust Center.
-Customer is the controller of Personal Data and Microsoft is the processor of such data, except when (a) Customer acts as a processor of Personal Data, in which case Microsoft is a subprocessor or (b) stated otherwise in the OST.
+**Personal Data.** Customer is the controller of Personal Data and Microsoft is the processor of such data, except when (a) Customer acts as a processor of Personal Data, in which case Microsoft is a subprocessor, (b) Microsoft is processing Personal Data for its legitimate business operations, in which case Microsoft is a controller, or (c) stated otherwise in the OST.
+Microsoft is a controller of Personal Data when processing Personal Data for its legitimate business operations associated with providing the service, such as billing and preparing invoices. account management. compensation. financial reporting. business planning and product strategy. improving core functionality for accessibility, privacy, and energy efficiency. and combatting fraud, cybercrime, and cyberattacks on Microsoft products.
+We generally aggregate Personal Data before using it for our legitimate business operations, removing the ability to identify specific individuals.
+We use personal data in the least identifiable form that will support processing necessary for legitimate business operations.

-Administrator Data is the information provided to Microsoft during sign-up, purchase, or administration of Enterprise Online Services.
+**Administrator Data.** Administrator Data is the information provided to Microsoft during sign-up, purchase, or administration of Enterprise Online Services.
 We use Administrator Data to provide the Enterprise Online Services, complete transactions, service the account, detect and prevent fraud, and comply with our legal obligations.
 Administrator Data includes the name, address, phone number, and email address you provide, as well as aggregated usage data related to your account, such as the controls you select.
 Administrator Data also includes contact information of your colleagues and friends if you agree to provide it to Microsoft for the limited purpose of sending them an invitation to use the Enterprise Online Services. we contact those individuals with communications that include information about you, such as your name and profile photo.

 As needed, we use Administrator Data to contact you to provide information about your account, subscriptions, billing, and updates to the Enterprise Online Services, including information about new features, security, or other technical issues.
 We also contact you regarding third-party inquiries we receive regarding use of the Enterprise Online Services, as described in your agreement.
 You cannot unsubscribe from these non-promotional communications.
 We may also contact you regarding information and offers about other products and services, or share your contact information with Microsoft's partners.
 When such a partner has specific services or solutions to meet your needs, or to optimize your use of the Enterprise Online Services, we may share limited, aggregated information about your organization’s account with the partner.
 Microsoft will not share your confidential information or contact information with the authorized partner unless we have sufficient rights to do so.
 You can manage your contact preferences or update your information in your account profile.

-We use payment data to complete transactions, as well as to detect and prevent fraud.
+**Payment Data.** We use payment data to complete transactions, as well as to detect and prevent fraud.

+**Support Data.** Customers provide or authorize Microsoft to collect data in connection with obtaining technical support for the Enterprise Online Services.
+We process Support Data to provide technical support and as described in the OST.

 Some Enterprise Online Services require, or are enhanced by, the installation of local software (e.g., agents, device management applications) on a device.
 At your direction, the local software may transmit (i) data, which can include Customer Data, from a device or appliance to or from the Enterprise Online Services. or (ii) logs or error reports to Microsoft for troubleshooting purposes.
 The Enterprise Online Services, including local software, collect device and usage data that is transmitted to Microsoft and analyzed to improve the quality, security, and integrity of our products.